-The Company has made significant strides in advancing the Chvaletice Manganese Project to date and believes that the project's environmentally friendly tailings reprocessing to produce ultra-high-purity manganese products will enable it to become Europe's only primary producer of such products.
+The Company has made significant strides in advancing the Chvaletice Manganese Project to date and believes that the project's environmentally friendly tailings reprocessing to produce ultra-high-purity manganese products will enable it to become Europe's only primary producer of such products with a best-in-class environmental footprint.
+The Chvaletice Manganese Project is also expected to result in the environmental remediation of a polluted former mine site, bringing it into full compliance with modern Czech and European Union environmental standards and regulations.

 HPEMM and HPMSM are critical components of Li-ion batteries and few sources of manganese are suitable for the sustainable and economic production of high-purity manganese products.
-As such, demand for high-purity manganese products is growing rapidly fueled largely by the Li-ion and EV markets, particularly in Europe where 100% of high-purity manganese project located in the heart of Europe's fast growing EV production hub make it a European and globally strategic asset.
+As such, demand for high-purity manganese products is growing rapidly, fueled largely by the Li-ion and electric vehicle ("EV") markets, particularly in Europe where 100% of high-purity manganese products are imported.
+Further, the Company believes that the Chvaletice Manganese Project's 25-year project located in the heart of Europe's fast growing EV production hub make it a European and globally strategic asset.
 Working closely with key global customers on product development and supply chain qualification, and based on the results of its pilot plant tests, the Company believes that it will be able to achieve its goal of producing ultra-high-purity manganese products that meet the demanding specification of these potential customers.